Accounting Cost-Volume-Profit Analysis

 40%

-Note that required sales for $30,000 desired profit can also be calculated by multiplying the required unit sales by sales price: 20,000 x $5 = $100,000.
+Note that required sales for the $30,000 desired profit can also be calculated by multiplying the required unit sales by the selling price per unit: 20,000 x $5 = $100,000.
 Also note that the $100,000 matches the required sales we calculated before using the equation technique.

 The calculation for the $40,000 desired profit is as follows: